gofed/gofed/README.md

    Class: github.com/tonnerre/golang-pretty (golang-github-tonnerre-golang-pretty) PkgDB=True
    ```

-Running with -d option, the go2fed checks if the dependency has a package in PkgDB.
+Running with -d option, the gofed checks if the dependency has a package in PkgDB.

 #### Scan of golang builds
 There is a lot of golang packages in Fedora.